UstadMobile/UstadMobile/test-end-to-end/README.md

 3.1 Admin or teacher can edit the course.
 Other users cannot edit

 3.2 Admin or teacher can add module and text blocks.
-Blocks can be reordered and hidden, indented, unindented
+Blocks can be reordered and hidden, indented, unindented, edited, deleted

-3.3 Admin or teacher can add a content block and link existing content
+3.3 Admin or teacher can add a content block and link existing content.
+Blocks can be edited, deleted

 3.4 Admin or teacher can add a content block and upload new content via link